NLnetLabs/routinator/doc/manual/source/manual-page.rst

 inclusion of VRPs for more specific prefixes of prefixes given via ``select-prefix``.

-Finally, the query parameters ``exclude`` can be used to exclude certain payload types from the response.
+Finally, the query parameter ``exclude`` can be used to exclude certain payload types from the response.
 The values ``origins``, ``routerkeys``, and ``aspa`` disable inclusion of route origins, router keys, and ASPAs, respectively.
 The values can either be given in separate ``exclude``